fubar2/toolfactory-galaxy-server/README.md

 ## Installation and startup

-Something like this should get it started - *adding the singularity yml to the command is essential for the planemo tester to work*:
+Something like this should get it started

 ```
 git clone https://github.com/fubar2/toolfactory-galaxy-server
 cd toolfactory-galaxy-server/compose
+docker-compose pull
-docker-compose -f docker-compose.yml -f docker-compose.singularity.yml up -d
+docker-compose up -d
 ```

 Your appliance should be running with a local Galaxy on localhost:8080 after a fair bit of activity.